alta-vr/Alta-Dashboard/README.md

-# This is the Alta Dashboard for the A Township Tale!
+# This is the Alta Dashboard for A Township Tale!